kyryl-opens-ml/smarthr-llm-workshop/ai-search-demo/README.md

 ## Architecture

-Hitht leve diagram of the systen
+High-level diagram of the system

 ```mermaid